Irish-Spatial-Data-Exchange/isdi-metadata/guides/DATASET_CITATION.md

 Before you can begin minting dois:

 1. __Ensure you can persistently serve a dataset__.
 Generally, data citation requires that the data do not change (i.e. are a static version of the dataset) so that the cited dataset is reproducible.
 A decadal timescale for this reproducibility is expected.
-Before progressing with the the data citation process establishing a trategy to address this is required.
+Before progressing with the the data citation process establishing a strategy to address this is required.
 Some doi providers may provide storage options to meet this requirement.
 2. __Choose a doi provider__.
 Options include [Datacite](https://datacite.org/); [Dryad](https://datadryad.org/); [Figshare](https://figshare.com/); [Zenodo](https://zenodo.org/)

 When minting a doi for a dataset: